 You must use it or lose it when it comes to the contributions caps.
 You can’t play catch-up with the annual non-concessional cap, or the bring-forward rules — a ‘bring forward’ can only relate to contributions for future years, not past years.
 If you fail to utilise your non-concessional cap for one or more years, then the cap for those years is gone forever.
 Fortunately, the annual non-concessional cap remains in place until you’re 74, so if you don’t take advantage of the annual cap for a few years, you still have an annual cap until the age of 74.

-If you’re aged 65 or over, the maximum that you can contribute as non-concessional (after-tax) contributions is $150,000 for the 2013/2014 year, which means that any contributions over this amount are hit with a penalty tax of 45% (plus Medicare levy), or the alternative is to withdraw the excess contributions and count that amount as part of your assessable income for the 2014/2015 year.
+If you’re aged 65 or over, the maximum that you can contribute as non-concessional (after-tax) contributions is $180,000 for the 2014/2015 year, which means that any contributions over this amount could be hit with a penalty tax of 45% (plus Medicare levy), or the alternative is to withdraw the excess contributions and count that amount as part of your assessable income for the 2014/2015 year.
 If you choose to keep the excess contributions in your super fund, then the penalty tax of 45% (plus Medicare levy) is imposed on the individual rather than the super fund although you must apply for an amount equal to the tax liability to be withdrawn from your super fund account.
 Note that the government intends to impose a 2% debt levy on Australians earning more than $180,000 a year, which would take the penalty tax to 49% (47% plus 2% Medicare levy.
 For more information on the excess contributions rules see SuperGuide article Excess contributions: Happy ending to a horror story.

-If you’re under the age of 65, and you contribute more than $150,000 in non-concessional contributions for the 2013/2014 year, then you trigger the bring-forward rules.
-You would only be subject to penalty tax if you exceed $450,000 in non-concessional contributions in one year, or you exceed the amount you can contribute under the bring-forward rules in the following two years after triggering the bring-forward rules.
+If you’re under the age of 65, and you contribute more than $180,000 in non-concessional contributions for the 2014/2015 year, then you trigger the bring-forward rules.
+You would only be subject to the excess contributions rules if you exceed $540,000 in non-concessional contributions in one year, or you exceed the amount you can contribute under the bring-forward rules in the following two years after triggering the bring-forward rules.
 (For more information on the bring-forward rule see the SuperGuide article Bring forward rule: 10 facts you should know).